• Skip to primary navigation

 Reason: You probably used the liquid cream with a fat content of less than 30%, or the cream isn't cold enough for whipping.

-Solution: If the cream of the right fat content (at least 30%), bring it to the freezer for 10-15 minutes, then whip it.
+Solution: If the cream has the right fat content (at least 30%), bring it to the freezer for 10-15 minutes, then whip it.

 6. Heavy cream is too thick

-Reason: The cream is probably overwhipped or reached the stage of stiff peaks.
+Reason: The cream is probably overwhipped or has reached the stage of stiff peaks.

 Solution: At this stage, it is impossible to save the cream, so whip another batch of cream to finish the Diplomat cream.
-Next time, watch out for the whipped cream consistency closely, and stop the mixer at the stage of soft peaks.
+Next time, watch the whipped cream closely for consistency, and stop the mixer at soft peaks.

 7. Unable to fold in cream with pastry cream

-Reason: You either has issues with pastry cream (too runny, too thick, or lumpy) or whipped cream (too thin or too thick).
+Reason: You either have issues with pastry cream (too runny, too thick, or lumpy) or whipped cream (too thin or too thick).

-For questions about how to make whipped cream and troubleshooting, refer to the sugar-free whipped cream recipe.
+For questions about making whipped cream or troubleshooting, refer to the sugar-free whipped cream recipe.

 8. Diplomat cream is too soft